Pandemonium and Rage in Hawaii

 The alert turned out to be false, an epic—almost unbelievable—mishap.
 A state employee had accidentally triggered the Emergency Alert System message at 8:07 a.m., during what should have been a routine internal test.
 It took officials 38 minutes to announce their mistake, and to confirm that the warning had been a false alarm.
 Those 38 minutes were the 38 worst minutes of many Hawaii residents’ lives.
 And they were just as horrifying for people outside of Hawaii who, like me, felt helpless as they contended with the prospect of never seeing their loved ones again.

 That block of time was also incredibly confusing.
 A few people had tweeted and posted Facebook statuses showing screenshots of the alert, but no news stories or official announcements could be found online in the crucial minutes after it lit up smartphones across the Hawaiian Islands.
 When the trickle of social-media posts became a deluge, the situation only became more baffling.
-Hawaii Congresswoman Tulsi Gabbard’s tweeted at 8:24 a.m.—21 minutes before the state sent out its clarification—that the alert was a false alarm, but the single update from a Washington, D.C., politician understandably did little to stop the emergency triage already underway.
+Hawaii Congresswoman Tulsi Gabbard tweeted from separate accounts at 8:19 a.m. and at 8:24 a.m.—more than 20 minutes before the state sent out its clarification—that the alert was a false alarm, but the update from a single Washington, D.C., politician understandably did little to stop the emergency triage already underway.
 The chaos that ensues after an alert like this, in addition to the main threat itself, poses one of the biggest risks of death and destruction.
-(As of Sunday, there haven’t been any deaths or injuries attributed to Saturday’s emergency alert.)
+(As of Sunday, there haven’t been any official reports of deaths or injuries attributed to Saturday’s emergency alert.)

-Matthew LoPresti, a state representative whose district is very close to Pearl Harbor (the likely target of a hypothetical bomb) recalled putting his young daughters, who are 4 and 8, in the bathtub, attempting to explain what was happening, and telling them to pray.
+Matthew LoPresti, a state representative whose district is very close to Pearl Harbor (the likely target of a hypothetical bomb), recalled putting his young daughters, who are 4 and 8, in the bathtub, attempting to explain what was happening, and telling them to pray.
 “I couldn’t even get through a Hail Mary without my phone going off,” LoPresti, who is the vice chair of the House public-safety committee, told me.
 “As I sat there with my kids … I was going between this doesn’t really feel real and this is actually what it would feel like.
 It’s unbelievable that weapons would bring this kind of destruction.”

-Once it became clear that it was a false alarm, Lopresti told me, “relief swiftly turned to ‘what the fuck happened?’ and, really, anger.
+Once it became clear that it was a false alarm, LoPresti told me, “relief swiftly turned to ‘what the fuck happened?’ and, really, anger.
 I remember looking at my children, scared to death, and my 8-year-old says to me, ‘Daddy, are we at war?’
 I said, ‘Yes,’ because we’re all told to take this stuff seriously … Yes, we’re at war.”

 Hawaii has long contended with threats like the one people anticipated Saturday.
 Tension between the United States and North Korea has escalated amid the standoff between Donald Trump and Kim Jong Un—so much that last year Hawaii launched a robust initiative to better prepare the state for a nuclear attack, including a massive education campaign and an enhanced emergency-notification process.
 In a seminar for residents last year, Vern Miyagi, the administrator of the Hawaii Emergency Management Agency, described a North Korean bomb as “a major, major concern.”
 (This was also around the time that the communist country explicitly said it was considering using intermediate-range ballistic missiles near Guam, a U.S. territory that lies roughly 4,000 miles west of Hawaii in the Pacific Ocean.)

 The threat against Hawaii predates Trump: In 2009, Obama warned that North Korea was capable of bombing Hawaii, and the military responded by strengthening preparations in the state.
-And while many locals may, at least in the past, have tended to express a certain nonchalance about the North Korea threat, Hawaii at its core knows better than to shrug off the prospect of such an attack: Just over 76 years ago, the Japanese attack on Pearl Harbor killed more than 2,300 Americans.
+And while many locals may, at least in the past, have tended to express a certain nonchalance about the North Korea threat, Hawaii at its core knows better than to shrug off the prospect of such an attack: Just over 76 years ago, the Japanese attack on Pearl Harbor killed more than 2,400 Americans, including civilians, and wounded more than 1,100 others.
 “We have a culture of preparedness in Hawaii,” said LoPresti, who spearheaded an effort last year to update the state’s disaster plans to deal with a worst-case scenario.

 Yet the Saturday fiasco, and the explosion of emotion that ensued, revealed that a culture of preparedness will only go so far in protecting the Aloha State from the ravages of nuclear war.
 It was also a raw reminder of Hawaii’s geopolitical role in the United States—a role that, for many in the kingdom-turned-territory-turned-state, is a source of deep resentment.